Modular kitchens: practical and versatile

 These are the different sizes according to the type of unit:

 The base units are usually 60cm deep.
-The height ranges between 70 and 80 cm, although this height can be adapted to your needs depending on the skirting board and thickness of the worktop.
+The height ranges between 70 and 80 cm, although this height can be adapted to your needs depending on the skirting board and thickness of the countertop.
 Finally, the standard width is 30, 40, 45, 50, 60, 80, 90 and 120 cm.
 They are also available from 15 to 20 cm wide, for use as spice racks and bottle storage, for example.
 And if you need to make the most of the space, some kitchen refurbishment companies offer units slightly deeper than the standard, at 65cm.

 In addition, there is a wide range of wall units.
 They are 35cm deep and between 70 and 90 cm high.
 In terms of width, you can easily find wall units of 30, 40, 50, 60, 80 and 90 cm.